 The School of Information offers education in the human and social aspects of information across its full life cycle, from creation through use and preservation.
 Students may select coursework from any area to best suit their career plans.
-The school emphasizes the following three key areas:
+The school has particular interest in the following three key areas:

 Organization.
 To have value for humans and organizations, the vast array of information resources must be organized and managed.
 From the creation of organizational schemata and catalogs to the analysis of structures in language and data, information specialists have developed techniques and tools to support the location, management, and use of information.
 This area is designed so that students may learn the intellectual foundations of information organization and the technical skills required to analyze collections of both textual and nontextual materials for human use.

 Curation.
 Information resources require careful stewardship to ensure their long-term preservation.
 This process involves assessing the value of information to future users and ensuring appropriate interventions for quality control and the migration of collections across technological platforms and over time.
-This area is designed so that students may learn how to appraise records, how archives and other collections are created and managed, and how best to preserve physical and digital records.
+This area is designed so that students may learn how to create and maintain collections of all kinds, how to appraise records, how archives and other collections are created and managed, and how best to preserve physical and digital records.

 Graduates in this area generally have many career options and may find employment in libraries (both public and academic), archives, information technology firms, government agencies, museums, and large companies that have significant records and data to manage.
-Increasing employment options in the information design and user experience domains are also available.
+Substantial opportunities exist for employment.

 Graduate Studies Committee